-The Generalized Upper Model is now available in several forms, including a Semantic Web compatible OWL-DL version, and employs up to date ontological engineering principles.
-Axiomatization is being extended and particular detail is being provided for the area of spatial semantics.
+The Generalized Upper Model is available in several forms, including a Semantic Web compatible OWL-DL version, and employs up to date ontological engineering principles.
+Axiomatization is being extended and particular detail has been provided for the area of spatial semantics.
 This is described in detail in the article:

 John A. Bateman, Joana Hois, Robert J. Ross, and Thora Tenbrink (2010) A Linguistic Ontology of Space for Natural Language Processing.
 In Artificial Intelligence, 174 (14), pp. 1027-1071, 2010. link

 |Availability||The current in progress OWL version consists of two OWL files:

 the main ontology and the space extension.
 They can be downloaded

 Documentation can be followed here.

 A simple signature generated from the in progress OWL revision (Jan 05) [and for comparison, a signature generated from the old Penman Upper Model by the same procedure, drawing on an OWL-version kindly provided by Leo Ferres].
 See the current online version for the full story.

 The Generalized Upper Model is a descendent of the Penman Upper Model, originally developed by Bill Mann, Christian Matthiessen and others at the USC/ISI in Los Angeles.
 The Penman Upper Model was later integrated via the Sensus model into the Cyc ontology.